When conducting a school search, one of the most important considerations to make is if the school is accredited. Why is it so important?

 See also: Top 30 Accredited Online Accounting College Degree Programs

 Qualifying for regional accreditation is a rigorous process that schools work hard to earn.
 The U.S. Department of Education recognizes seven regional accrediting bodies that uphold the standards of the Council for Higher Education Accreditation:

 Middle States Commission on Higher Education (MSCHE)

-Commission on Institution of Higher Education (NEASC-CHE)
+New England Commission of Higher Education (NECHE)